Krasko25/Obsidian-Sync/Archive/Tdiary.md

 - I had a 90 minutes long lesson of English today;
 - I was doing some preparation for my Russian exam today;
 - I will make tomorrow to be a great day for me.

+==February 27th, 2024==
+This day was quite hard.
+I was not able to find much time for leisure (one set of 15 minutes), but I was able to find time for stretching and going outside.
+It sunny and warm outside, not warm enough to learn outside though, but still nice.
+However, I can't say that this day was fruitful with progress with my old assignments, It just bought me a bunch of new hard ones and I barely managed to handle them.

+I also want to make some minor corrections to my rules:
+1) I can not use electronic devices in toilet or while eating (even if I'm paying coins for it), breaking this rule is leading me to penalty (the same one).
+2) I can listen to music while doing something, it does not count as entertainment as long as it does not distract me.

+I also had to pay penalty 3 times today:
+- I have to stop my leisure activity within 30 seconds after the timer run out.
+Today I was watching an anime with headphones, so I did not hear the timer in time and had to pay the penalty.
+Next time I need to use a timer on my PC instead of phone, or put my phone in the range of my vision.
+- I started doing leisure activities without even realising it 2 times.
+Though, I stopped relativеly quickly, so it was not a big problem.

+Another sunny day, another gratitude:
+- I worked really hard today.
+Even if I face unexpected ordeals, I will be able to handle them with this amount of discipline (though I'm still a lot of space for improvement);
+- I found some time to enjoy this sunny day;
+- I will fall asleep in an okey time;
+- I was able to go asleep instead of catching up on my leisure time.